Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

-You could go with an eternity band, such as this, which gives an all-round shine without any protrusions.
+You could go with an eternity band, such as this one from James Allen, which gives an all-round shine without any protrusions.
 This style of ring is more common to see in wedding rings, or rings for anniversaries or other special occasions.
 However, depending on your girlfriend’s taste and the importance of adhering to tradition, it can make a fine choice as an engagement ring as well.

 Alternatively, you can meet in the middle between a diamond band and a traditional ring with a pavé setting, which pairs a single diamond in the main setting with rows of diamonds laid into the band.
 This is a great way to make up for what you lose in a low-set ring.

 Here is an example of a pavé style engagement ring with a triple row of diamonds encrusted on the band.

 The same tips laid out above also apply when buying a wedding ring for your nurse spouse-to-be.
 However, since they are generally less prominent than engagement rings, it’s easier to shop for wedding bands for medical professionals.
 The diamond setting on the engagement ring is the hardest part to plan around for a doctor or nurse.

 The best wedding rings for nurses should be able to hold up to a lot of water and chemicals with no issue.
 White gold is a popular metal for wedding rings, but platinum is a better choice, as it is more robust and holds up better.